 Typical signs of illness in cats

 Cats make their owners' lives more beautiful.
 It is all the more heartbreaking when the proud velvet paws are lacking something.
-Minor ailments often disappear as quickly as they appeared - but unfortunately that is not always the case.
+Although minor ailments often disappear as quickly as they appeared, unfortunately this is not always the case.
 If there is something more serious behind the cat's suffering , quick action is required.
 Even serious illnesses can sometimes be treated well if a veterinarian interprets the symptoms correctly and reacts accordingly.

 The problem: When cats are sick or in pain , they initially try not to let it show .
 This instinct to hide one's own weakness is completely normal in the animal world and can ensure the survival of the cats in the wild.
 In the safety of their own homes, however, this can be fatal - after all, the earlier an illness is diagnosed, the sooner measures can be taken to alleviate symptoms, cure the cat's illness and help the cat to make a full recovery.